 This inhibitory effect of loop diuretics results in a decreased rate of sodium, chloride, potassium and other electrolytes reabsorption from these tubules into the medullary interstitium, thus inhibiting the formation of hypertonic medullary fluid.
 This leads to high osmotic pressure inside the renal tubules associated with low osmolarity of the medullary interstitial fluid, which results in:

-- Increased excretion of other electrolytes, such as chloride and potassium.
-Magnesium and calcium reabsorption are also inhibited, because their absorption in the thick ascending limb depends mainly on the positive lumen voltage gradient, which is lost with loop diuretics usage.
+An increased sodium excretion (natriuresis) and an increased excretion of other electrolytes, such as chloride and potassium.
+Magnesium and calcium reabsorption is also inhibited because their absorption in the thick ascending limb depends mainly on the positive lumen voltage gradient, which is lost with loop diuretics usage.